angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 Stiflenough has recently resurfaced with the printings of :card[Dress Down] and then :card[Doorkeeper Thrull].
-Like Delver variants, the tempo element combined with fast clock makes it a difficult matchup navigate, except their also sport a full playset of :card[Stifle] in addition to maindeck copies of :card[Dress Down].
+Like Delver variants, the tempo element combined with a fast clock makes it a difficult matchup to navigate, except they also sport a full playset of :card[Stifle] in addition to maindeck copies of :card[Dress Down].

 ## What is a good meta to play Doomsday in?